 Article 1 Establishment and duration of the Programme

-1. This Regulation establishes the European Union programme on Justice, hereinafter referred to as 'the Programme'.
+- 1. This Regulation establishes the European Union Programme on Rights and Citizenship, hereinafter referred to as 'the Programme'. - 2.
+The Programme shall cover the period from 1 January 2014 to 31 December 2020.